The School Begins

 Ozark Academy in 1941

-A two-story wing was added to the girls’ dorm in 1941, adding several student rooms upstairs and a worship room downstairs.
+A two-story wing was built onto the girls’ dorm in 1941, adding several student rooms upstairs and a worship room downstairs.
 It also provided room for bathrooms, bringing to an end the girls having their baths in the creek.
 On March 15, 1942, the sign was hung naming the dorm Pierce Hall after the much loved Mr. and Mrs. Warren Pierce.
 About this time, ninety-foot well was drilled, providing clear cool water.
 A pipe was laid to the kitchen sink and a septic tank for the girls’ dorm was built.
 Finally, the first running water to the kitchen was hooked up in July 1941 (Cole, 1969).
 Tuition for a dorm student was raised to $25 for the next school year.
 That summer at the constituency meeting held during camp meeting, it was voted to recognize Ozark Junior Academy as a conference institution and the school name was changed to Ozark Academy (Record, 1941a).
 Arrangements were made in 1941 to purchase thirty acres of land adjoining the school property.
 This gave the school fifty-two acres and provided at least twenty acres for cultivation.
 Also, a large two-story farmhouse was built on the school farm to house at least two teachers and their families (Record, 1941b).

 The boys’ dorm named Baker Hall after the pastor who had done so much to get the school started (Flintonian, 1953).